danielhyuncoder/IMC-Trading-Prosperity-Competition-04/README.md

-## Functions for research and speed
+## Functions for research and scale

 ```python